Camio1945/asm2vhd4bochs/README.md

 1. Download the latest release version
 2. Unzip
 3. Enter the unzipped folder in the cmd window
-4. Execute the command example: asm2vhd4bochs.exe asmSourceCodeFilePath="<your asm source file absolute path>" runOrDebug=<your run mode>
+4. Execute the command example: asm2vhd4bochs.exe asmSourceCodeFilePath="<your asm source file absolute path>" runOrDebug=<your running mode>

    runOrDebug can be run or debug

    If you don't pass any parameters and run asm2vhd4bochs.exe directly, it will open HelloWorld.asm under the NASM folder by default

 ***